I have two words for you: vegan kaya. That’s right folks, I have a vegan kaya recipe that is just as delicious as any traditional kaya recipe.

-Along with teaching you how to make a vegan kaya (without just coconut milk and thickeners), here are a few other topics we’ll be covering:
+Along with teaching you how to make a vegan kaya, here are a few other topics we’ll be covering:

-If you’re ready to make the vegan kaya that will make all your dreams come true, kick up your feet and grab a cup of tea.
-But first, introductions are in order.
-Let’s answer the question, “what is kaya?”
+If you’re ready to make the vegan kaya that will make all your dreams come true, kick up your feet and grab a cup of tea because we’re going to dive right in to the recipe.

 How To Make Vegan Kaya

 Since you know all about the secret ingredient in this vegan version of kaya coconut jam, there’s really nothing else to do but make this recipe.
 Here’s an overview of the process:

 - Using silken tofu

 So, let’s begin with the first step: preparing the pumpkin